Evaluation & Award

 I was speaking recently with a procurement officer at a regional council in Far North Queensland about supplier discovery and visibility.

 “We know all the suppliers in the region” he assured me.
-“There are two procurement officers at the council, and between us I reckon we’ve got personal relationships with every supplier around here”.
+“There are two procurement officers at the council, and between us, I reckon we’ve got personal relationships with every supplier around here”.

 No one can argue the value of local knowledge, especially in a regional or remote area, but this thinking can be unhelpful both to the council and to the local economy.
 The problem is that the procurement officer (let’s call him Bob) is so certain he knows every supplier in the area and is absolutely confident he's doing the right thing.
 Yes, Bob may know two local suppliers who can provide a particular service, and they have worked well together for the past ten years.
 But, in my view, Bob is making a mistake.

-It’s very likely he doesn’t know all the suppliers that might want to bid for Council's business.
+Likely, he doesn’t know all the suppliers that might want to bid for Council's business.
 Yes, he has good intentions in using local firms, that’s not the problem.
 But by not running a proper supplier discovery and quotation process, other suppliers may be missing out.
 A new contractor could have arrived in the region or an existing one might have developed the capability Bob is looking for, but he’d have no idea.

 By sticking with a handful of known suppliers, the council is not acting in the best interests of the region, nor is it strengthening or broadening its supplier base.
 Added to that, there is anecdotal evidence that this kind of ‘closed’ quoting behaviour is being challenged, especially in rural and regional communities.
 While this example came from a conversation with local government, the same principles apply in mining, infrastructure development, and any organisation operating in a local or remote market.